What is OpenSpeaks? What do you do?

 - An experimental text-to-speech — an alpha-level text-to-speech that uses the pronunciation library

-There exists many tools and processes like StoryCorps.
+There exists many tools and processes.
 Why can they not be used here?

 What about using existing and easily available tools and platforms like the Hangouts On-Air?

 That and many other tools can be and will be used.
 In fact, it is important to keep in mind that many indigenous people might not have good access to a fast Internet and they can record offline.
 In cases where it is not feasible to travel and have the community’s time, one can even record remotely (the process is documented here and the output of this experiment is available here).
 The idea is not to restrict everything into one solution but to allow diverse tools and processes as not one process will fit into all situations.In this toolkit, the focus is really high to maintain good audio quality because it is still fine if there is low quality video or no video at all.
 But if there are issues with the audio then the audio recordings can never be used to create speech synthesis tools like text-to-speech.
 In fact, the 30-40 mins interview is designed keeping in mind that the sole purpose is collecting diverse kinds speech of different emotional levels and different content so that there is a good amount of vocabulary, intonation and accent.